sandeepk9675/DS284-Numerial-Linear-Algebra/README.md

+# Numerical Linear Algebra Assignments

+This repository contains solutions for three Numerical Linear Algebra assignments, showcasing the application of advanced computational techniques to solve real-world problems.

+---

 ### **Assignment 3: Image Compression Using SVD**
 - **Objective**: Solve the problem of transmitting high-resolution astronomical images with reduced data size.
 - **Solution**: